 The number of times I have read and heard and been told that breastmilk is nothing but water after the baby turns 6 months old makes me mad.
 And it is not just ignorant old aunties who tell you this (it is in fact the old fogies, bent double with age who will tell you that breastmilk is liquid gold.)
 It is the educated masses, those medical professionals (who by the way did not study an ounce about breastfeeding or babies) and the ones who don’t have kids of course (they always have opinions about raising babies don’t they.
 I was one too) who will tell you how much you are ruining your own life and your child’s mental and physical well being by breastfeeding him beyond the baby stage.

 This could not be far from the truth.
 Don’t take my word for the virtues of breastfeeding.
 Believe in the numerous scientific experiments that have been conducted on breastmilk which has showed that breastmilk is full of nutrients.
 Breast Milk is alive.
 It is not just sugar, proteins, fat, minerals, calories and water, but a lot more.
+For example, did you know about breast milk cannabinoids?
 Here’s a list.

 Can’t read that?
 Neither can I, unless I zoom.
 But it’s a huge list and a very tested, researched and proven list of the composition of breastmilk.